Internship

 The first-year foundation placement is meant to complement this practice perspective.
 Students are required to undertake a variety of practice roles, to have practice experiences at a variety of practice levels (individual, group, and community), and to have extensive contact with various parts of the service delivery system.

 The second-year advanced placements provide concentrated internship experiences in Social Work Practice with Individuals, Families and Groups (IFG), Child Welfare and Mental Health.
 Students in the Title IV-E Child Welfare Training Program complete their second-year internship in a public child welfare agency.
+Some internship placements for second-year students have paid stipends attached.
+We also have a number of School of Social Work stipend programs that are directly tied to internship placement type.
 Students enrolled in the Mental Health Stipend Program complete their advanced internship requirement in the area of public mental health.

 For second-year MSW students, the internship should build on the generalist practice model while focusing on areas of specialization.
 Please review the Internship Manual for more details.